thatdanish/thatdanish/README.md

 ## Hi there !👋
-#### Currently, I am a master's student at Technische Universität Dresden (TUD), specialiazing in Nanoelectronic Systems.
+#### Currently, I am pursuing my master's degree at Technische Universität Dresden (TUD) with specialiazation in Nanoelectronic Systems.
-#### I am interseted in machine learning, ASIC design, FPGA programming and other similar domanis.
+#### I have my keen intrestes in ASIC design, FPGA programming, machine learning (ML) and other similar domains.
 #### If our interesets coinside, I will be more than happy to connect 😊.